emilyriederer/website/content/post/causal-design-patterns/index.md

 Why CI in Industry?
 -------------------

+Businesses want to know what sorts of impacts their strategies (e.g. marketing spend, product launches) have on customers.
+However, if our business is any good, our actions are targeted not random.
+For example, we intend to market to customers who are apt to be more interested in the offers we are sending.
+However, when it comes to measuring our effectiveness, good business is bad science.
+Because our *treatments* are not given at random, comparing the *outcomes* of treated and untreated groups is confounded and biased towards making us thing we are more effective than we actually may be.

-Observational causal inference allows analysts to explore causal questions when experimental data is not available.
-Experimentation, particularly A/B tests, have become a mainstay of industry data science, so you might ask why does observational causal inference matter?
+One antidote to this is true experimentation in which treatment is randomly assigned *within* the homogenous target population.
+Experimentation, particularly A/B tests, have become a mainstay of industry data science, so why observational causal inference matters?

 -   Some situations you cannot test due to ethics or reputational risk
 -   Even when you can experiment, understanding observational causal inference can help you better identify biases and design your experiments
 -   Testing can be expensive.
 There are *direct costs* (e.g. testing a marketing promotion) of instituting a policy that might not be effective, *implementation costs* (e.g. having a tech team implement a new display), and *opportunity costs* (e.g. holding out a control group and not applying what you hope to be a profitable strategy as broadly as possible)[^2]
 -   Data collection can take time.
-W may want to read long-term endpoints like customer retention or attrition after many year.
+We may want to read long-term endpoints like customer retention or attrition after many year.
 When we long to read an experiment that *wasn't* launched three years ago, historical observational data can help us get a preliminary answer sooner
 -   It's not either-or but both-and.
 Due to the financial and temporal costs of experimentation, causal inference can also be a tool to help us better prioritize what experiments are worth running

 Beyond these specific challenges, perhaps the best reason is that there are so many questions that you can answer.
 As we'll see, most all of these methods rely on exploiting some arbitrary amount of randomness in whether or not a specific individual or group received a certain treatment.
 Industry (and life in general) is full of non-random but well-defined (and somewhat arbitrary) policies which make it fertile ground for observational causal inference.
 Analysts can embark on data search-and-rescue missions, finding new life and new potential in reams of historical data that might be otherwise discounted as hopelessly biased, confounded, or outdated.